Using CSS anchor positioning

 The positioned element is 5px below and 5px to the right of the anchor element.
 If you scroll the document up and down, the positioned element maintains its position relative to the anchor element — it is fixed to the anchor element, not the viewport.

-The inset-area property provides an alternative to the anchor() function for positioning elements relative to anchors.
-The inset-area property works on the concept of a 3x3 grid of tiles, with the anchor element being the center tile.
-The inset-area property can be used to position the anchor positioned element in any of the nine tiles, or have it span across two or three tiles.
+The position-area property provides an alternative to the anchor() function for positioning elements relative to anchors.
+The position-area property works on the concept of a 3x3 grid of tiles, with the anchor element being the center tile.
+The position-area property can be used to position the anchor positioned element in any of the nine tiles, or have it span across two or three tiles.

 The grid tiles are broken up into rows and columns: